 Exchanging A UK Driving Licence To Spanish

 Make an appointment with the DGT and do all the paperwork yourself.
 This option is cheaper if you have a good understanding of the Spanish language.
 However, bear in mind that appointments for the DGT have been difficult to get hold of since the rollout of Brexit.
-Not to mention the pandemic, which has made things difficult and obtaining an appointment have been nearly impossible!
+Not to mention the pandemic, which has made things even worse and obtaining an appointment have been nearly impossible!

 If you decide to go the DIY route, then you will need to fill in an application to exchange form.
 This form is then submitted by requesting an appointment through the DGT website.
 If you have a firma digital (digital signature) or a [email protected] app you can do it through there too or by calling the FREE number 060.

-After 3 days after you submitted your application, go to DGT to request an appointment.
+Three days after you submitted your application, go to DGT to request an appointment.
 The purpose of This appointment is to complete the final exchange of your licence.
 You will need to hand over your UK driving licence and you will be issued a temporary driving permit.

-Hire A Gestor:
+Hire A Gestor